Home » Recipes » Breakfast & Brunch » COOK: Cheese Grits with Chocolate Red-Eye Gravy and Cheddar Jalapeno Venison Summer Sausage

 Summer Sausage + Chocolate Red Eye Gravy

-• 8 oz venison summer sausage cubed
+• 8 oz venison or beef summer sausage cut into ½" dice

 • 2 tbsp butter or bacon grease